apache/incubator-crail-website/docs/index.md

 <div style="text-align: justify">
 <p>
 The backbone of the Crail I/O architecture is the Crail Distributed File System (CrailFS), a high-performance multi-tiered data store for temporary data in analytics workloads.
 Data processing frameworks and workloads may directly interact with CrailFS for fast storage of in-flight data, but more commonly the interaction takes place through one of the Crail modules.
 As an example, the CrailHDFS adapter provides a standard HDFS interface allowing applications to use CrailFS the same way they use regular HDFS.
 Applications may want to use CrailHDFS for short-lived performance critical data, and regular HDFS for long-term data storage.
-Spark2Crail is a Spark specific module implementing various I/O operations such as shuffle, broadcast, etc. Both CrailHDFS and Spark2Crail can be used transparently with no need to recompile either the application or the data processing framework.
+SparkCrail is a Spark specific module implementing various I/O operations such as shuffle, broadcast, etc. Both CrailHDFS and SparkCrail can be used transparently with no need to recompile either the application or the data processing framework.
 </p>
 </div>
 <br>